What is the Coverage Ratio?

 Coverage ratios are also valuable when looking at a company in relation to its competitors.
 Evaluating similar businesses is imperative, because an interest coverage ratio that’s acceptable in one industry may be considered risky in another field.
 If the business you’re evaluating seems out of step with major competitors, it’s often a red flag.

 While comparing these ratios of companies in the same industry or sector can provide valuable insights into their relative financial positions, doing so across companies in different sectors is not as useful, since it might be like to comparing apples and oranges.
-Common ratios include the interest coverage ratio, debt service coverage ratio and the asset coverage ratio.
+Common ratios include the interest coverage ratio, debt service coverage ratio, and asset coverage ratio.
 These are summarized below.

 Types of Coverage Ratios